 Throughout 2016 and 2017, HEAL was involved in the state’s major rooftop solar negotiation with Rocky Mountain Power, the solar industry, the Public Service Commission, and the governor’s office.
-Rocky Mountain Power proposed significant electric rate increases to rooftop solar users, based on an incomprehensive study resulting in claims that rooftop solar costs them too much.
+Rocky Mountain Power proposed significant electric rate increases to rooftop solar users, based on a study resulting in claims that rooftop solar costs them too much.
 These proposed changes, which included reducing the export rate (the amount homeowners are paid for adding their excess solar power back into the system) and adding a demand charge and energy charge for rooftop solar, would have add so much additional cost to solar customers that Utah’s burgeoning solar industry would no longer be economically sustainable.

 By rallying HEAL supporters and having a seat at the negotiating table, we were able to come to a settlement on solar.
 While it’s not perfect, it’s a vast improvement from what was originally proposed.

 The terms of the settlement were that current solar customers can keep their rates until 2035, proposed rate changes were decreased or eliminated all together, and that Rocky Mountain Power must conduct a new solar study that takes into account more factors than before.
-We expect this study will be released later in 2019, at which time we will be at the table once again to ensure rooftop solar can survive and thrive in Utah.

 RESIDENTIAL AND COMMERCIAL BATTERY STORAGE